-The goals specified in NOACA's Regional Strategic Plan vision statement encompass a host of objectives, some of which speak directly to land use and provide direction on how NOACA should prioritize projects to influence development patterns and protect valuable resources:
+The five goals specified in NOACA's Regional Strategic Plan vision statement encompass a host of objectives, some of which speak directly to land use and provide direction on how NOACA should prioritize projects to influence development patterns and protect valuable resources:

-- GOAL: PRESERVE EXISTING INFRASTRUCTURE - preserve or maintain existing infrastructure that serves currently developed areas of the region - facilitate improvements that connect existing activity centers and reinvigorate existing communities - o facilitate development in higher density areas - GOAL: SUSTAINABLE MULTIMODAL TRANSPORTATION SYSTEM - Encourage transit-oriented development in higher density urban corridors and other higher density areas of the region and retrofit transit-oriented elements in appropriate lower density areas - GOAL: ENHANCE QUALITY OF LIFE - o promote the redevelopment of declining and abandoned areas - preserve agricultural lands, open space and important habitat areas, woodlands, and wetlands
+- GOAL: PRESERVE EXISTING INFRASTRUCTURE - preserve or maintain existing infrastructure that serves currently developed areas of the region - facilitate improvements that connect existing activity centers and reinvigorate existing communities - o facilitate development in higher density areas - GOAL: SUSTAINABLE MULTIMODAL TRANSPORTATION SYSTEM - Encourage transit-oriented development in higher density urban corridors and other higher density areas of the region and retrofit transit oriented elements in appropriate lower density areas - GOAL: ENHANCE QUALITY OF LIFE - o promote the redevelopment of declining and abandoned areas - preserve agricultural lands, open space and important habitat areas, woodlands, and wetlands jurisdictions within its region.

-NOACA strives to fulfill its vision through attainment of these objectives.
-Recognizing that land use is a local issue, NOACA does not, and cannot, regulate land use decisions within or across jurisdictions within its region.
 It must, however, consider the impacts of land use in its transportation and environmental planning processes.
-Land use decisions inform the development of such plans which, in turn, inform land use decisions; they must be addressed concurrently to be effective.
+Land use decisions inform the development of plans and transportation plans inform land use decisions; they must be addressed concurrent to be effective.
 This is especially important given the significant relationships introduced in previous chapters.

+NOACA strives to fulfill its vision through attainment of these objectives.
+Recognizing that land use is a local issue, NOACA does not, and cannot, regulate land use decisions within or across